PeanutBlog

 When using chicken manure, 10-12 tons per hectare is suitable, or 20 tons per hectare for decomposed farmyard manure.
 Manure should be mixed into the soil at least one month before crop sowing.

-2. Select your seeds: Bold kernels shelled just one week before sowing deliver a superior emergence rate, a higher volume of primary branches, leaves, and dry mass, and a higher pod yield.
+Select superior quality seeds with bold kernels, shelled just one week before groundnut sowing time.
+These seeds offer superior emergence rates, increased primary branches, leaves, dry mass, and ultimately, a higher pod yield.

-4. Space your seeds depending on the peanut variety: For bunch varieties 330,000 plants/ha is recommended (about one plant per 30 x 10 cm); for semi-spreading and spreading varieties 250,000 plants/ha (one plant per 40 x 10 cm) is recommended.
+Depending on the peanut variety, space your seeds appropriately.
+For bunch varieties, 330,000 plants/ha (approximately one plant per 30 x 10 cm) is recommended, while for semi-spreading and spreading varieties, aim for 250,000 plants/ha (one plant per 40 x 10 cm).

-5. If sowing by hand, separately packet the seeds for each row; for machine sowing, arrange those packets by groups of rows for continuous sowing.
+If sowing by hand, organize the seeds into separate packets for each row.
+For machine sowing during groundnut farming, arrange these packets into groups of rows for a continuous sowing process.

-3. Place the seeds 5-6 cm deep in the soil, and compact the soil around the seeds to ensure firm moisture contact.
-A seed drill with packing wheels is best for ensuring uniform germination and reducing groundnut sowing time.
+Plant the groundnut seeds at a depth of 5-6 cm in the soil, compacting the soil around the seeds to establish firm moisture contact.
+A seed drill with packing wheels is the preferred tool, ensuring uniform germination and reducing groundnut sowing time.

 Effective irrigation ensures plenty of water is available in the upper 60 cm of soil, supporting high-yield and quality crops.
 During peak water-use periods your field may require 3-3.5 cm of water every five days to maintain soil moisture above 50% of field capacity.
 Irrigation intervals can be extended to 7-10 days during other periods.